KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 To start dictation within an application, just call ``DictationService/startDictation(with:)`` and observe the ``KeyboardContext`` to see if dictation is started, to get the dictated text, fetch any errors, etc.

 A ``DictationService`` can call ``DictationService/requestDictationAuthorization()`` to ask for user permissions.
-You can call it manually as well, to avoid interrupting the first dictation operation with alerts.
+You can call it manually as well, before starting the operation, to avoid interrupting the first dictation with an alert.

-Since dictation may stop at any time, for instance due to silence, a dictation service must describe how to access the result.
+Since dictation may stop at any time, for instance due to silence, a ``DictationService`` should describe how to access the result.
 For instance, KeyboardKit Pro's **ProDictationService** will continously update a ``DictationContext`` to let you observe the dictated text.

 ### How to perform dictation in a keyboard extension

 You can use a ``KeyboardDictationService`` to perform dictation in keyboard extensions, where microphone access isn't available.

-While in-app dictation works right away, keyboard dictation must open the app to start dictation, then write the dictated text to shared storage and return to the keyboard to let it process the result.
+While in-app dictation works right away, keyboard dictation must open the app to start dictation or open an audio bridge, then write the dictated text to shared storage and return to the keyboard to let it process the result.

-This can be tricky to set up, but KeyboardKit Pro lets you configure this in a few simple steps.
+This can be tricky to set up, but KeyboardKit Pro lets you configure this in a few, simple steps.

 ### How to visualize the dictation progress

-KeyboardKit Pro unlocks a bunch of addictation-related views, like **Dictation.BarVisualizer**, **Dictation.Screen**, etc. which can be used to visualize the ongoing dictation progress.
+KeyboardKit Pro unlocks a bunch of dictation-related views, like **Dictation.BarVisualizer**, **Dictation.Screen**, etc. which can be used to visualize an ongoing dictation progress.